git-disl/DLEdge/readme.md

 	}
 	```

-## Supported Platforms
+## Supported Environment

 The dependencies of this project have been listed in `requirements.txt`.
-The current version of this project is tested on the following platform:
+The current version of this project is tested on the following environment:
 * Operating System: Ubuntu 18.04.3 LTS
 * Python Version: Python 3.6.8
 * Web Browser: Firefox